-*Private First Class James W. Fous, (Vietnam) U.S. Army, Company E, 4th Battalion, 47th Infantry, 9th Infantry Division.
-Kien Hoa Province, Republic of Vietnam, May 14, 1968 (Section G, Grave 685).
+Private First Class James W. Fous (Vietnam).
+He received the Medal of Honor posthumously for service in the U.S. Army, Company E, 4th Battalion, 47th Infantry, 9th Infantry Division, in recognition of gallantry and self-sacrifice in Kien Hoa Province, Republic of Vietnam, May 14, 1968.
+Fous is buried in Section G, Site 685.

 Fort McPherson National Cemetery is the final resting place for 63 Buffalo Soldiers of the 9th and 10th Cavalry.
 The soldiers were all buried at Fort Robinson, Nebraska, and were relocated to Fort McPherson National Cemetery in 1947 when Fort Robinson was deactivated.

 Fort McPherson National Cemetery has served as the final resting place for American men and women who have served their country at many different times in many wars throughout the years.
 In some instances positive identification has been impossible due to the circumstances of the deaths.
 There are 81 group burials at Fort McPherson National Cemetery, which represent 350 Americans who gave the supreme sacrifice.

 In section A, graves 384-389 contain the remains of six members of Company F, 3rd U.S. Cavalry: Edward Doe, Louis Cohn, Theodore Froendle, Dennis Mahony, Daniel Taylor and William Mars, who were drowned on May 31, 1873 in a flash flood which swept through their campsite on Blackwood Creek in the Republican River Valley.